 In practice, tribunals will usually strive to obtain the parties’ agreement (not necessarily a formal procedural agreement, but at least a common understanding) as to whether to have a tribunal-appointed expert or experts instructed by the parties.
 If the parties cannot agree, most arbitration laws and arbitration rules grant the tribunal the power to determine this.
 Despite this procedural discretion, the tribunal must consider whether its decision to have a tribunal-appointed expert or not to hear an expert at all could violate one party’s right to properly present its case.
 Another question as to the appointment of experts is not just whether to have party-appointed experts or a tribunal-appointed expert, but often whether to have both.
 The IBA Rules are a helpful source for the procedure on appointing experts and presenting written and oral expert evidence.

-Andrea Gritsch and Stefan Riegler are partners, and Alexander Zollner is an associate, at Wolf Theiss.
+Andrea Gritsch and Stefan Riegler are partners, and Alexander Zollner is a senior associate, at Wolf Theiss.

 Broichmann/Schumacher, ‘Evidence and Quantification of Damages in M&A Contracts’, FYB Financial Yearbook 2014, p.
 65 et seq.